himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 <div class="caption">Use git to automatically maintain your password-store</div>

 Password-Store items are text files, which allows them to be easily version controlled.
-Consequently, pass has built in support for git, with the `pass git` command.
+Consequently, pass has built in support for git with the `pass git` command.
 If a password-store is linked up to a git repo, normal git commands (`add`, `mv`, `rm`...) can be used with the store.

 Additionally, when modifying the store's contents, `pass git` will automatically create commits that reflect the changes.
-After adding or modifying a password, simply issue the command `pass git push` on the updated machine, and then `pass git pull` on others to sync the changes.
+After adding or modifying a password, issue the command `pass git push` on the updated machine, and then `pass git pull` on others to sync the changes.